Court dwarf: Spain

-The Spanish Royal Court was famed for its court dwarfs, and employed many during the 16th and 17th centuries.
-Of European court dwarfs, the most famous were those of Philip IV of Spain, the hunchbacks whose features have been painted by Diego Velázquez.
+The Spanish Royal Court was famed for its court dwarfs during the 16th and 17th centuries.
+Court dwarfs often performed during mealtimes because laughter was believed to improve digestion.

+Of European court dwarfs, the most famous were those of Philip IV of Spain, who were often painted by the court painter Diego Velázquez.
 One of them was Maria Bárbola, who was employed as Enana de la Reina, the official dwarf of the queen, between 1651 and 1700.
-She was far from the only one, and the Queen's Household employed several, among them Juana de Aunon, the sisters Genoveva and Catalina Bazan and Bernarda Blasco.
+Queen's Household employed several other court dwafs, among them Juana de Aunon, the sisters Genoveva and Catalina Bazan, and Bernarda Blasco.
 They had a privileged position with their own servants, and acted as playmates of the royal children.

 The era of the court dwarfs in Spain ended in the year of 1700, when the new king Philip V of Spain modernized the Spanish Royal Court by abolishing several posts he deemed outdated and was by then unfashionable in other parts of Europe, such as jesters, fools and court dwarfs.

 Sweden

 Court dwarfs are noted at the Swedish Royal Court from the mid 16th-century, when the female court dwarfs "Lilla Gunnel" ('Little Gunnel') and Fedossa from Russia were in service of Princess Sophia of Sweden.

 The Polish princess Catherine Jagiellon (1526–1583), married to the Swedish John III, duke of Finland and later king of Sweden, had a close confidante in Dorothea Ostrelska, a dwarf woman.
-Dosieczka, as she was known, was one of the only members of Catherine's entourage that she kept with her while imprisoned by king Eric XIV of Sweden as a result of her husband, the king's brother, rebelling against the crown.
+Dosieczka, as she was known, was one of the only members of Catherine's entourage that she kept with her while imprisoned by king Erik XIV of Sweden as a result of her husband, the king's brother, rebelling against the crown.
 Dosieczka was a favorite and confidante of Catherine also after the latter became queen of Sweden.

 Court dwarfs were a part of the Swedish Royal Court during the entire 17th-century, often as jesters, and several are noted, such as "Narrinnan Elisabet" ('Elisabet the Female Jester'), employed with queen Maria Eleonora, Annika Kollberg (or 'Little Midget Annika') employed with queen Hedvig Eleonora, and Anders Luxemburg with Charles XII of Sweden.

 The court dwarfs were normally not given wages but only clothing, food and room: however, in individual cases some of them, such as the African court dwarf Carl Ulrich, could be given schooling and training in a proper occupation and formally employed as chamber servants or stable boys and thus given proper wages, and at least one, Anders Been, was ennobled.
 The position of court dwarf became unfashionable after the reign of Charles XII.